Irminger Rings: Temporal variability

 IR production increases during winter, due to the EKE maximum associated with higher WGC velocities.
-During fall the core of IRs has been measured to be warmer (1.9°C) and saltier (0.07 psu saltier) than in spring.
+During fall the core of IRs has been measured to be warmer (1.9 °C) and saltier (0.07 psu saltier) than in spring.
 This is theorized to be a response to the seasonal cycle of IW, which reaches the highest current velocities in fall.

 On interannual timescales, the Arctic Oscillation influences the formation of IRs.
 If the Arctic Oscillation is its positive phase, this leads to stronger currents in the WGC and other boundary currents.
 The larger WGC current increases the available EKE for IR generation.

 Influence on Labrador Sea deep convection

 The Labrador Sea is one of the few places in the ocean where deep convection occurs.
 Due to the cyclonic large scale flow and high latitude positioning, the stratification in the Labrador Sea is usually weak.
 Deep convection events can occur during winter, if the cooling in the top layer is large enough to create a higher density in the top layer than the water below.
-As a consequense of this unstable stratification, large scale vertical mixing can be induced, which creates a deep mixed layer.
+As a consequence of this unstable stratification, large scale vertical mixing can be induced, which creates a deep mixed layer.
 The homogeneous water mass that is formed during deep convection is called Labrador Sea Water (LSW).
 LSW is a source of North Atlantic Deep Water, which is essential for the Atlantic Meridional Overturning Circulation.
 Deep convection also allows for mixing of oxygen and carbon dioxide into the deep ocean.
 Variations in the magnitude of deep convection are large, and can be up to 2000 meter depth.
 After a convective event, the Labrador Sea gradually restratifies during spring.
 The extent of this restratification influences the variability of future convective events.

 Suppression of deep convection

 Due to the long lifetime of Irminger rings, some reach the convective area in the interior Labrador Sea.
 Since IRs are highly stratified and buoyant, they enhance the stratification of the Labrador Sea.
 Consequently, Irminger Rings suppress deep convection in the Labrador Sea, which decreases Labrador Sea Water production.
 Specifically, IRs limit the area of deep convection in the North.
-Although IRs are more abundant during the positive phase of the Arctic Oscillation, this doesn't lead to reduced deep convection since the positive Arctic Oscillation phase simultaniously enhances deep convection.
+Although IRs are more abundant during the positive phase of the Arctic Oscillation, this doesn't lead to reduced deep convection since the positive Arctic Oscillation phase simultaneously enhances deep convection.